ComplexNetTSP/MultilayerParis/README.md

 # Paris Multilayer Transport Network

 This repository contains the multimodal transport networks of [Ile-de-France](https://en.wikipedia.org/wiki/%C3%8Ele-de-France) region in France (which contains Paris city).
+The graph of the transport networks is provided under various format (graphml, gml, edge and vertex files format).

 Please reference the following papers when using with this data: